Sunday, 10 March 2019

 Pastry

-The pastry can be made by hand with your finger tips, by using two butter knives or simply in a food processor using the pulse button.
+This pastry can be made by hand, using your finger tips, by using two butter knives, or simply in a food processor using the pulse button.

-In a bowl, cut together with two knives, until it resembles crumbs.
+In a bowl, cut it together with two knives until it resembles crumbs.

 1 cup flour